Kristian has always played games and insists that he will never grow out of it! His dream is to play with a pro gamer one day.

 Monster Breakdown: Wolf

 The Wolf can be a great asset to a high damage team.
-The active deals a lot of initial damage, some damage over time in form of bleed and also makes the enemy team vulnerable to follow up attacks from your team.
+The active deals a lot of initial damage, some damage over time in the form of bleed, and also makes the enemy team vulnerable to follow up attacks from your team.

 In most PvP contexts the fight won't last long enough for the Wolf to really shine.

-Summary: consider using the wolf as a solid pick for most PvE teams, especially to get high up on the guild leaderboard
+Consider using the wolf as a solid pick for most PvE teams, especially to get high up on the guild leaderboard.

 Monster Breakdown: Griffin

 The Griffin definitely falls within the PvE genre.
 The active buffs your team's speed and debuffs the enemy armour, making it ideal for breaking tough PvE teams within the Tower of Oblivion or the campaign.
 Note that the wolf is suited better for "boss" fights such as guild raids.

 The Griffin can be useful for progressing through the tower of oblivion or the campaign, but there is probably a better monster for your team.

 The Snake shares similarities with the Wolf, the primary function is to deal a large amount of initial damage, with some overtime, whilst also making the enemy team vulnerable for follow up attacks, in particular; poison attacks.